AndreWeiner/turbulence_modelling_lecture/exercises/of_basics.md

 ## Probes

 The [probes](https://www.openfoam.com/documentation/guides/latest/api/classFoam_1_1probes.html#details) function object allows to specify a number of points at which to sample one or more fields over time.
 The example below samples the pressure field at three different locations at every time step.
-Add the function object to your *controlDict* and add three more *probeLocations* located one diameter $d=0.1m$ further downstream the cylinder (the main flow direction is along the positive $x$-direction; keep the other two coordinates of the three additional locations the same).
+Add the function object to your *controlDict* and add three more *probeLocations* located one diameter $d=0.1m$ further downstream the already specified probes (the main flow direction is along the positive $x$-direction; keep the other two coordinates of the three additional locations the same).
 ```
 probes
     {